 For people who have MS, certain lifestyle factors have also been linked to the outcome of the disease.
 For example, people with MS who smoke are more likely than nonsmokers to develop a more severe form of the disease, Blitz said.
 Additionally, "there is good data now that exercise is another piece of the puzzle," she said.
 Patients who exercise seem to do better than those who don't.

 Treatment & medication

-The cause of MS is unknown and there's no cure for the condition.
-However, there are a number of treatments and medications available.
-Several FDA-approved drugs can slow the course of MS, reduce the number of relapses, and help manage major symptoms.
+The cause of MS is unknown and there's no cure for the disease.
+However, there are a number of treatments and medications available to treat the symptoms and disease progression.
+Several FDA-approved drugs can slow the course of MS, reduce the number of relapses and help manage major symptoms.
 Here are the most commonly used ones.

 Corticosteroids: These reduce inflammation associated with relapse and are the most common MS drugs, according to the Mayo Clinic.
 Oral prednisone and intravenous methylprednisolone are two corticosteroids used.

 Interferons: These medications slow the progression of MS symptoms, though they can result in liver damage.
 Examples include Betaseron, Avonex and Rebif (none of which comes in the generic form).

 Glatiramer: Also known as the brand name Copaxone, this IV drug can hinder the immune system's attack on myelin.
 Side effects can include shortness of breath and flushing, according to the Mayo Clinic.